volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

 Async/await is really useful to know about, but there are a couple of downsides to consider.

-These keywords make your code to look and behave in synchronous manner.
+These keywords make your code look and behave in a synchronous manner.

 The `await` keyword blocks code execution until the Promise settles, exactly as it would with the synchronous operation.

-**Important note:** it does allow other tasks to continue, just you own code is blocked.
+**Important note:** it does allow other tasks to continue, just your own code is blocked.
 That doesn’t cost any CPU resources, because the engine can do other jobs in the meantime: execute other scripts, handle events, etc.

-In case of having multiple `await` statements, you code execution is slowed down due to waiting for each promise to resolve.
+In case of having multiple `await` statements, your code execution is slowed down due to waiting for each promise to resolve.

 Fortunately, this issue can be resolved by storing each Promise in variable and using `Promise.all` method to wait until all promises complete.